BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/PrivateAndPublicKey.md

 ## Reference
 Please refer to the listed reference below.
-That help you understand what is Private and Public Key.
+That help you understand what is Private and Public Key in deatil.
 - [PRNG Overview]
 - [PRNG Mathmetical Explanation]
 - [PRNG Wikipedia]